How HPV is spread

 Getting the HPV vaccine in school

+Vaccination is a school-based programme.
 The HPV vaccine is offered to all 12 and 13 year old girls in year nine at school.

-If a girl in year nine is already sexually active, she can get the vaccine as it may still protect her from the virus.
+If a girl in year nine is already sexually active, she can still get the vaccine as it may still protect her from the virus.